 Many of us loyal supporters spend hundreds of pounds each year on our season tickets, plus a lot more money on tickets and travel to away games.
 Giving a fifty pence discount off the price of a match programme is the marketing equivalent of Marie Antoinette saying "let them eat cake."

 If you want to reward your most loyal customers (especially in hard times) then you need to either make a 'big gesture' - or just don't bother at all.

 What should they have done instead?
 If you can't afford to give a big reward to all of your loyal customers, then it is far better to create a free prize draw to win one big prize, rather than throwing a few 'crumbs' to everybody.
 (Incidentally, that's the psychology behind why the National Lottery has a really big jackpot prize).

 A few ideas could have included entry into a prize draw to have lunch with the players at a training session.
 Or entry into a raffle to win a season ticket for next season.
 Or a prize draw to win a VIP trip to the next away game, travelling on the team coach.
 I can think of lots of other exciting ideas that the Club could have come up with, at little cost to themselves.

 But no. They decided to offer a fifty pence discount off something that their customers might not even want to buy!
 It's a terrible customer service error, and I hope they will learn from it.

-Moral of this story: If you want to give a reward to your most loyal customers then it needs to be a 'big gesture'.
+BUSINESS LEARNING POINT: If you want to give a reward to your most loyal customers then it needs to be a 'big gesture'.
 If you can't afford to give a big gesture to every customer, then create a prize draw for something big.